Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Experiments and Results

 \subsection{Threat Intelligence Knowledge Graph}

-The trained information and relation extraction models allow us to generate triples from new threat reports.
-We combine prediction from the best-performing NER model and heuristics to extract the concepts.
+The trained information and relation extraction models allow us to generate triples from new CTI reports.
+To extract the concepts, we combine prediction from the best-performing NER model as well as heuristics to extract the concepts.
 We perform some post-processing to remove noisy entities extracted by the approach.
-For \textsf{Malware} and {ThreatActors}, we do not include them if they are predicted as a different class elsewhere or only mentioned once.
-For example, organizations like \textit{ThreatFabric} are sometimes detected as \textit{ThreatActor} instead of \textit{Organization}.
+For \textsf{Malware} and \textsf{ThreatActors}, we exclude them if they are predicted as a different class elsewhere or only mentioned once.
+For example, organizations like \textit{ThreatFabric} are sometimes classified as \textit{ThreatActor} instead of \textit{Organization}.
 We do not use the entity node for relation extraction in such cases.
-Next, we use the best relation extraction model to identify the relationship between entity pairs following the ontology.
+Next, we apply the relation extraction model with the best performance measure to determine the relationship between entity pairs following the ontology.
 We extract and map attack patterns to their corresponding MITRE IDs using our proposed \textsf{TTPClassifier} algorithm.
-We identify the malware being discussed in each report (if any) and include the relationship with that malware and the attack patterns.
-We do this by identifying the malware with the most frequent mention in the report.
+We identify the malware under discussion per the CTI report (the most frequently mentioned malware, if any) and associate the relationship with the malware and the attack patterns.

-We also include triples from Virus Total (VT) to create a larger knowledge graph to evaluate link prediction performance in the presence of more IoCs.
-VT provides academic API to access intelligence on a database of several million malware samples.
-We use the VT API V3.0 \cite{vt-website} to extract IoCs (contacted domains and IP addresses) and permission requests for each malware hash collected from a larger corpus of OpenCTI reports.
-We map each permission to attack pattern and MITRE ID using \textsf{TTPClassifier} and evaluate attack pattern prediction from querying the larger knowledge graph.